 - 1 Pound Gluten Free Pasta

-Toss the squash, green onions, drizzle of EVOO, and salt & pepper in a large bowl.
+- Toss the squash, green onions, a drizzle of EVOO, and salt & pepper in a large bowl.
 Mince half the sage and combine with the squash.

 Variations: Instead of pumpkin seeds you can use pine nuts and even add Parmesan cheese.